john-morsley/email/README.md

 For the deployment task to work, there needs to be an Azure Web App ready.

-It also requires the details of the Azure Subscription to be added to Azure DevOps: morsley-uk-email
+It also requires the details of the Azure Subscription to be added to Azure DevOps: morsley-uk-email-sc (for Service Connection)

-Azure DevOps --> email (Project) --> Project settings --> Service connections --> New service connection --> Azure Resource Manager --> Next --> [This will require a log in to Azure] --> [Select the details for the Web App] --> Call it morsley-uk-email
+Azure DevOps --> email (Project) --> Project settings --> Service connections --> New service connection --> Azure Resource Manager --> Next --> [This will require a log in to Azure] --> [Select the details for the Web App] --> Call it morsley-uk-email-sc

 Required Azure Infrastructure: